lwerth/2019-October-Resources/git/master_lesson.md

 If not, try `git remote add origin [URL]` again, making sure you type it exactly (and without the `[]` brackets).

 You have just told Git that your local Git repository (`2019_workshop`) has a remote repository to work from.
-This remote repo is referred to as the `origin`.
+This remote repo is referred to as the **origin**.
 This is because the remote repo will serve as the master reference point that Git uses to sync your local and remote repositories.
+From now on, Git will report the status of your local repo as being ahead/behind your remote repo.

 You ***local repository*** now knows about your remote one.
 But your ***remote repository*** does not yet know about your local one!
 To finalize the link between them, you must **push** your local repository up to your remote repository: